Edward-P-Astbury/Edward-P-Astbury.github.io/_posts/2022-10-25-facial-recognition-windows-form.md

     }
 ```

-The `CheckName(Image<Bgr, byte>, Rectangle)` method funtions by passing in a `Image<Bgr, byte>` which will then be assigned to a local `Image<Gray, byte>` variable through calling the `.Convert()` method which enables the conversion of a image to a specified colour and depth.
-The image is also resized at this stage using `.Resize()` to align the image with the same size of the .JPG images.
+The `CheckName(Image<Bgr, byte>, Rectangle)` method funtions by passing in an `Image<Bgr, byte>` which will then be assigned to a local `Image<Gray, byte>` variable through calling the `.Convert()` method, which enables the conversion of an image to a specified colour and depth.
+The image is also resized at this stage, using `.Resize()` to align the image to the same size of the .JPG images.

-As done before we utlise the `CVInvoke.EqualizeHist(image, image)` to normalise the image attributes - brightness and contrast.
+As demonstrated before, we utlise the `CVInvoke.EqualizeHist(image, image)` to normalise the image attributes - brightness and contrast.

-Importantly we utilise the `.Predict()` method which takes in a image and predicts the label attribute of the image based on the previously provided training images to the `eigenFaceRecognizer` object.
+Importantly, we utilise the `.Predict()` method, which takes in an image and predicts the label attribute of the image based on the previously provided training images to the `eigenFaceRecognizer` object.
 If a face is detected, we will successfully pass the `if` check and display the image of the individual through a Windows Form `PictureBox`.
 Then we assign the person's name to the face based on the `predictionResult` Label field.
-After this we simply place some text of the person's name utilising `CvInvoke.PutText`.
+After this we simply place some text identifying the person's name utilising `CvInvoke.PutText`.

 ### Project Demonstration